simp/simp-doc/docs/changelogs/latest.rst

 simp-environment-skeleton
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+* Ensure that :program:`firewalld` is used by default in the applicable SIMP scenarios.
 * Ensured that the server Hiera defaults have :code:`simp::server` in the :code:`simp::classes` array.
 Otherwise, it will never get picked up.
 * Replace :code:`classes` with :code:`simp::classes` and